juju/docs/src/en/users.md

 # Juju users

-Juju has the capacity to manage multiple users.
-This section covers this overall feature.

-## Introduction

 There are 3 kinds of Juju users: controller administrators, model owners, and regular users.
 Each user, no matter the kind, is associated with a controller.
 In particular, the namespace for users are controller-centric; names can be